chpmnrssll/chpmnrssll.github.io/coverLetter.md

 ## Clipboard

+I am currently a freelance full stack developer on upWork, but am looking for long term opportunities locally.

 I'd be happy to help with this or anything else you might need my skills for.

 I have experience in everything you're looking for.